 BitDefender AntiVirus protects you against existing or new e-threats.
 It's easy to install and light on your computer resources.
 The only free antivirus you'll ever need.

 Best Ransomware Protection for Mac

-Ransomware is much less common on Macs than on Windows, but it does exist.
+Ransomware is much less common on Macs than on Windows, but it does exist and you should always be wary of any ransomware threats.
 I previously wrote about the reality of Mac malware, and anti-malware options.
 If you have a Mac, I recommend reading that next.

 If you’re careful, you probably don’t need software to protect your Mac against ransomware.
 But if you want it, here’s the Mac anti-malware that has the best test results from independent test labs AV-Comparatives and AV-TEST.
 These all include anti-ransomware.
 These are in alphabetical order.

 - Avira Antivirus Pro for Mac

 - Kaspersky Internet Security for Mac

 - Norton Security for Mac

 - Trend Micro Antivirus for Mac

 These are all paid, except for Avast Security for Mac.